 There is concern that the areas of conservation importance are not adequately protected.
-It is consequently proposed that a system of protected nature areas, eco-corridors and urban green areas be established, which includes portions of privately-owned land.
+It is consequently proposed that a system of protected nature areas, eco-corridors and urban green areas be established, which

-9 The MEDS is one of the lead Provincial growth and Development Strategies and is tasked with identifying economic development opportunities.
+The MEDS is one of the lead Provincial growth and Development Strategies and is tasked with identifying economic development opportunities.